An LLC in Missouri: Starting Your Own - Complete Guide

 Manager-Managed:

-Missouri requires you to specify your management structure in the Articles of Organization.
+Missouri dictates that you mention your management structure in Articles of Organization.

 Required Information: